 Blackberry Jam

 Living in northern Alberta means accepting certain limitations.
-Blackberries, those juicy clusters of summer sweetness, are one of those limitations.
-Our harsh winters and short growing season make these delicate berries a coveted luxury rather than a staple I can grow on my homestead.
+Our harsh winters and short growing season make fresh blackberries a coveted luxury rather than a staple I can grow on my homestead.

-So when my sister’s breathless phone call cameโ”The grocery store has fresh blackberries for a dollar a clamshell!”โI nearly dropped my coffee mug!
-Within minutes, I was throwing on my coat, mentally calculating how many batches of jam I could make and how many pints I should buy.
+So when my sister called on Christmas Eve saying “The grocery store has fresh blackberries for a dollar a clamshell!”
+I nearly dropped my coffee mug!
+Seconds later I was throwing on my coat, grabbing my keys and running to the car, all while mentally calculating how many batches of jam I could make and how many pints I should buy.

 The store’s produce section was busy, other jam-makers clearly having received the same alert through the prairie grapevine.
-I filled my cart with enough cases to raise eyebrows – offering a “you making jam, too?” as an explanation.
+Smiling at each other offering a “you making jam, too?”

 This homemade blackberry jam recipe is dedicated to the prairie grapevine.